twistlock/docs/api/descriptions/_ping/get.md

-Checks if Console is reachable over the network from the host where you call the endpoint.
+Checks if the Console is reachable from your network host.

-If you get a response code of 200, the request succeeded, and Console is both alive and reachable.
+### cURL Request

-The following curl command pings Console and prints the HTTP response code.
+The following cURL command pings the Console and prints the HTTP response code:

 ```bash
 $ curl -k \